cyber-prophet/bostrom-journal/BostromJournal001.md

 When tokens are in liquid state they can be:

-- transfered to other address
+- transferred to other addresses in the Bostrom or other blockchains of Cosmos network;
-- swapped to other tokens (icluding non-native tokens recieved by IBC) using liquidity pools
+- swapped to other tokens using liquidity pools.
+Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network

 ### BOOT token